DevCycleHQ/devcycle-docs/docs/essentials/organizations.md

 sidebar_position: 1
 ---

-Organizations are the top level of the Account hierarchy within DevCycle.
-Organizations are where all Projects and Users are managed.
+Organizations are the top level of the Account hierarchy within DevCycle, and are where all Users and Projects are managed.
 Users within an organization will have the same permissions across all projects, and a user may be part of multiple Organizations.

 To view the current Organization (or change Organizations) click on your user avatar on the top right of the DevCycle Dashboard.
 The active Organization will have a green badge next to it.